madmag77/crewai-article-example/README.md

 ## Example of using CrewAI agents with open source LLM

-[Article](https://artem-goncharov.medium.com/how-to-use-open-source-llms-to-power-a-reliable-team-of-ai-agents-c1f7d70a97c7 with full explanation how it works and how to make it run.
+[Article on Medium](https://artem-goncharov.medium.com/how-to-use-open-source-llms-to-power-a-reliable-team-of-ai-agents-c1f7d70a97c7) with full explanation how it works and how to make it run.

 [CrewAI](https://www.crewai.io/)